stimm-ai/stimm/docs/developer/data-flow.md

 ## Latency Considerations

-The pipeline is designed for ultra‑low‑latency voice conversations.
+The pipeline is designed for ultra-low-latency voice conversations.
 Key optimizations include:

 - **Overlapping processing**: STT starts while the user is still speaking (streaming STT).
 - **Parallel RAG retrieval**: Document retrieval happens concurrently with LLM inference.
-- **Streaming TTS**: Audio is generated and sent incrementally, reducing time‑to‑first‑byte.
+- **Streaming TTS**: Audio is generated and sent incrementally, reducing time-to-first-byte.
 - **Caching**: Frequently accessed embeddings and conversation turns are cached.

 ## Monitoring and Debugging

 Each step emits detailed logs and metrics.
-You can enable debug logging to see timings, audio frame counts, and provider‑specific details.
+You can enable debug logging to see timings, audio frame counts, and provider-specific details.